 Originally an actor/singer, Christine worked professionally at theatres and concert venues all over Ireland, playing widely diverse roles in both plays and musicals.
 She has played opposite international musical theatre stars such as John Barrowman, David Kernan, Millicent Martin, Dave Willetts and Lorna Luft – daughter of singing legend, Judy Garland, has frequently broadcast live concert performances for RTE, and toured Ireland and the USA in cabaret.
 Her many tv/radio credits include appearances on The Late Late Show, The Gerry Ryan Show, Theatre Nights (all for RTE) and Friday Night Is Music Night (BBC).

-In 2015 Christine welcomed Emmy Award-winner and Tony Nominee, Liz Callaway, to deliver a memorable performance workshop in Dublin and, on two earlier occasions, invited Broadway composer John Bucchino to present a masterclass of his work to a selection of Ireland’s music theatre performers.
+In 2015 Christine welcomed US Emmy Award-winner and Tony Nominee, Liz Callaway, to deliver a memorable performance workshop in Dublin and, on two earlier occasions, has invited Broadway composer John Bucchino to present a masterclass of his work to a selection of Ireland’s music theatre performers.
 She looks forward to working with them again soon.

 ““Christine is someone who I completely trust.
 She is honest with me and encourages me, as an actor, to take chances and make certain choices.
 I wouldn’t be where I am today without her help.
 Throughout my career she has cast me in some of my most defining roles, which shaped my career and made me the actor I am … It’s not very often you find a director who you are looking forward to working with again.
 Christine also encouraged me and gave me full support when I was deciding whether to try and make a go of it in London.
 I can’t recommend anyone better than Christine to help or encourage fresh new talent.”